 Below are the answers to some questions we're often asked by applicants for a premises licence.

 Can I give alcohol away for free as part of an offer without a premises licence?

-The sale by retail of alcohol is a licensable activity, however giving alcohol away for free is not.
-The definition of 'sale by retail of alcohol' employed by the licensing authority is one that means there must be no financial transaction requirement for the alcohol.
+The 'sale by retail of alcohol' is a licensable activity.
+However, giving alcohol away for free is not.
+The definition of 'sale by retail of alcohol' used by the licensing authority is that a financial transaction takes place to obtain the alcohol.

 For example, if you're a hairdresser offering a free glass of champagne with every haircut, the champagne must be available to anyone entering the premises, regardless of whether they have a haircut.
 If the champagne is only available to paying customers there is a financial transaction requirement, and as such the alcohol is being sold.
 This therefore requires a licence.

 If the champagne is made freely available to anyone who enters the premises, including paying customers, people booking an appointment, individuals waiting for their partner to get their haircut etc, no licence would be required.

 In all cases, you'd still need to ensure that alcohol is not freely given to children or any vulnerable persons.

 Do I need a premises licence for background music?